 One of the worst feelings a husband can experience is getting a dreaded late-night phone call from his wife telling him that she has been arrested and needs him to come to bail her out of jail.
 Especially if you do not have any prior experience with the criminal justice system, you might have no clue what to do next to help protect her rights and give her the best chance at resolving the matter successfully.
 While you may be aware generally that it might be a good idea to get her a lawyer, you might not know if you are allowed to pay for this under the law.
-At The Law Offices of Lloyd Long, our battle-tested Philadelphia defense lawyers have years of experience helping clients facing all sorts of charges get them downgraded or dismissed.
+At The Liberty Law Team, our battle-tested Philadelphia defense lawyers have years of experience helping clients facing all sorts of charges get them downgraded or dismissed.
 Below, we explain whether a husband can pay for a wife’s criminal defense attorney and how we can help your wife at each stage of the criminal case process.

 Is a Husband Allowed to Pay for a Criminal Defense Attorney for His Wife in Philadelphia?